Insightfultechnotes/Real-Time-Data-Streaming-with-GCP/README.md

 This project demonstrates a **real-time data pipeline** using **Google Cloud Platform (GCP)** services.
 A simulated temperature sensor sends data to **Pub/Sub**, which triggers a **Cloud Function** to store the data in **Cloud Storage**.
 The data can then be analyzed using **BigQuery** and visualized with **Looker Studio**.

+## Educational Value

+Demonstrates a real-time, serverless data pipeline.<br/>
+Shows how GCP services integrate seamlessly.<br/>
+Scalable, pay-as-you-go architecture.<br/>
+Perfect for teaching IoT, streaming, or cloud-native design.<br/>

 ## USECASE

-A temperature sensor (Python script) generates data every few seconds.
+A temperature sensor (Python script) generates data every few seconds.<br/>
-This data is published to a Pub/Sub topic.
+This data is published to a Pub/Sub topic.<br/>
-A Cloud Function subscribes to the topic, processes the message, and stores it in Google Cloud Storage.
+A Cloud Function subscribes to the topic, processes the message, and stores it in Google Cloud Storage.<br/>

 ## Project Flow